zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Changelog ==

+= 0.5.0 =
+New shortcode feature.
+Create a customized widget via the Settings > CloudWok menu in the admin sidebar.
+The old shortcode still works but will not be further developed.
+Please use the new shortcode to customize the CloudWok widget.
 = 0.4.4 =
 You can now use `success_message_title="YOUR OWN TITLE"`, `success_message_subtitle="YOUR OWN SUBTITLE"`, `success_message_text="YOUR OWN TEXT"` to customize the message that is shown to your users after a successful file upload.
 = 0.4.3 =